rundeck/rundeck/docs/en/api/rundeck-api.md

 Token Authentication consists of including a string known as an "API Token" with every request to the Rundeck API.

-To obtain an API Token, you must first log in to the Rundeck GUI using a user account that has "admin" credentials.
+To obtain an API Token, you must first log in to the Rundeck GUI using a user account.
 Click on your username in the header of the page, and you will be shown your User Profile page.
 From this page you can manage your API Tokens.

+**Note**: You must have appropriate authorization to generate a token.
+See [API Token Authorization][].

+Depending on what authorization level you have, you can generate a token with a certain set of *Authorization Roles* and an *Expiration Period*.

 Click "Generate API Token" to create a new one.
 The unique string that is shown is the API Token.

 Alternately you can define tokens in static file, by setting the `rundeck.tokens.file` in [framework.properties](../administration/configuration-file-reference.html#framework.properties).